Lincy3777/SaT_assignment/README.md

 ## output

 ![Screenshot 2024-05-01 151245](https://github.com/Lincy3777/SaT_assignment/assets/156225992/0b1891db-3e84-4789-9392-e63fd70bc554)
-All the hyperlinks and the icons in the logo have some transitions to create smooth and gradual changes in the appearance of elements, this is achieve using css.
+All the hyperlinks and the icons in the logo have some transitions to create smooth and gradual changes in the appearance of elements, this is achieved using css.
 ##### code snippet for the same are as follows
-/* Hover affect on social Logo icons */
+// Hover affect on social Logo icons
-.logo i:hover{
+.logo i:hover{<br>
     opacity: 1;
     transition: opacity 0.0s ease;
     opacity: 0;